 But in the bamboo hut on a scorching hot May afternoon, with the wheelchair sitting in the dust, outside, the mother of this boy doesn’t have those kinds of resources.
 What she has is a culture full of superstition (which can lead to all sorts of “remedies” or harmful styles of caring for someone with a visible disability), a life of hard work, lack of knowledge about nutrition and health, a life away from her original home, and a boy who didn’t develop the way other boys developed.

 The hut sits on a bit of a hill, open to a breeze that cooled us as we sat on a little platform, chatting with the boy and his mother.
 Tin Tin, the Charis staff member I accompanied, greeted the little boy with a hug.
 She introduced me and told me he couldn’t stand when they first met him, then, she and his mother urged him to stand and show off for me.
 He did, grinning and laughing.
 Tin Tin gave him pieces of orange and encouraged him to feed himself.
 She laughed with him and played with him.
-She told me that he’s been attending a school in the area, made possible by another organization.
+She told me that he’s been attending a special school in the area, made possible by another organization.

 We sat with his mother for half an hour, because delivering weekly nutrition packets is not just delivering eggs, veggies and fruit for Charis.
 It’s sitting and talking, hearing the news from the past week, hearing the small triumphs, grievances, questions.